kkeller39/knowledge-center/pages/documents/Agent and manager workspace/Workspace configuration/creating-predefined-content.md

 ![](/img/creating-predefined-content-6.png)

 {:start="4"}
 1. Edit the predefined response as required, and then click **Save**.
-The updated predefined response will now be displayed in the predefined content library.
+The updated predefined response will now be displayed in the predefined content library.*

+* Note:  HTML is only supported for chat.